SandPointHOA/spcchoa-site/content/terms/_index.md

 of provision of the Company’s stated services/products, in accordance with and subject to, prevailing law of .
 Any use of the above terminology or other words in the singular, plural, capitalisation and/or he/she or they, are taken as interchangeable and therefore as referring to same.</p><h2>Cookies</h2>
 <p>We employ the use of cookies.
-By using Sand Point CC Hoa's website you consent to the use of cookies
+By using Sand Point Hoa's website you consent to the use of cookies
-in accordance with Sand Point CC Hoa’s privacy policy.</p><p>Most of the modern day interactive web sites use cookies to enable us to retrieve user details for each visit.
+in accordance with Sand Point Hoa’s privacy policy.</p><p>Most of the modern day interactive web sites use cookies to enable us to retrieve user details for each visit.
 Cookies are used in some areas of our site to enable the functionality of this area and ease of use for those people visiting.
 Some of our affiliate / advertising partners may also use cookies.</p><h2>License</h2>
-<p>Unless otherwise stated, Sand Point CC Hoa and/or it’s licensors own the intellectual property rights for
+<p>Unless otherwise stated, Sand Point Hoa and/or it’s licensors own the intellectual property rights for
-all material on Sand Point CC Hoa.
+all material on Sand Point Hoa.
 All intellectual property rights are reserved.
 You may view and/or print pages from https://spcchoa.com for your own personal use subject to restrictions set in these terms and conditions.</p>
 <p>You must not:</p>
 <ol>